jungleBadger/jngFramework/README.md

 Methods of domHandler exposed as domHandler.appendChild(parentEl, childEl) Accepts a parent target to insert dependencies just a suggar to window.appendChild() to handle errors

+#### Modal Box
+A clean implementation of a Modal Box to be fulfilled with a custom HTML template Exposed as modalBox constructor which will accept a configuration object (TODO) E.g: var modal1 = jngFramework.modalBox();
+##### openModal
+Method of Modal Box exposed as modal1.openModal({}).
+Accept a custom JSON configuration that will customize the modal box (TODO)

+##### closeModal
+Method of Modal Box exposed as modal1.closeModal().
+Closes the modal box cleaning it out the customized HTML and listeners attached on open

 ## TODO
 * MORE FEATURES